masteryee/aws-iot-button/README.md

-# aws-iot-button-csharp
+# AWS Lambda + IoT Button for .NET Core
-C# ports of the AWS Lambda sample functions for AWS IoT Button events
+Repository for C# ports of the sample Lambda functions available for the AWS IoT Button

+## Samples

+* SendEmailSample
+* SendTextSample